 Dust Blower and Collection

-A dust blower removes accumulated dust from the surface of your material, so it doesn’t build up around the blade and block your view of the cutline.
+A dust blower removes accumulated dust from the surface of material so it doesn’t build up around the blade and block the view of the cutline.
 Some models also feature dust collection, typically in the form of a port on the cutting table underside that attaches to a standard wet/dry shop-type vacuum.

 Our Top Picks

 With one of the best scroll saws in your tool arsenal, it can be simple to make complex cuts.
 We’ve reviewed the most popular scroll saws on the market to create this list of some of the best scroll saw picks below.
 They feature variable speed options, quality construction, and designs to make an elaborate cutting project a snap.

 With a hearty 20-inch throat capacity and adjustable speed, the DeWalt 20-Inch Variable-Speed Scroll Saw is an attractive choice for serious wood artisans.
 It is designed with a parallel-linked arm that minimizes noise and vibration.
 Plus, the saw features a thin yet strong metal hold-down foot designed not to block the line of sight.
 The on-off switch, the tension lever, and the speed adjustment are all located on the front of the tool for easy access.